 Get involved, get educated.
 The People of Colour department will be hosting non-autonomous Anti-Racism Workshops throughout the semester.
 These department-run workshops are an important opportunity for students to engage with the department, and a platform to speak on a topic of active anti-racism.
 Click Here for a chance to apply to be a workshop panellist!

 Keep your eyes peeled for the workshop topics and speakers!
-The workshops are non-autonomous, and non-poc people are encouraged to attend.
+The workshops are non-autonomous, white allies are encouraged to attend.

 Step 1: Click here for the application